joeljunior05/MGranul/README.md

 # MGranul
-Granulometry based on template matching (Linux and OpenCV implementation)
+Granulometry based on cross correlation (Linux and OpenCV implementation)